MooersLab/acronymstex2yaml/README.md

 format for use in R Markdown and with the acronymsdown R package.

 The output file is not true YAML format because dashed lines flank it.
-It is really a RMarkdown file.
+It is a RMarkdown file.

 The script reads an input file containing multiple acronyms in the LaTeX format, converts them, and writes the output to a specified yml file.
-The conversion is not an exact match in terms of whitespacing compared to the examples given on the Github site for acronymsdown, but the output file is read correctly.
+The conversion is not an exact match in terms of whitespacing compared to the examples given on the GitHub site for acronymsdown, but the output file is read correctly.

 Usage:
     python acr2yaml.py <input_file> <output_file>

+Example:
-Example: python test3.py ~/glossaries/acronyms.tex acronyms.yml
+   `python test3.py ~/glossaries/acronyms.tex acronyms.yml`

 ## Status